How to Make a Double-Exposure Effect Video in After Effects

 2. Add Another Layer of Interest : Watercolor Motion Kit

-It is also possible to combine other After Effects templates with the Double Exposure Kit.
-One that works quite well is the Watercolor Motion Kit, which give us an ink-drop reveal on the bottom image layer.
+It is also possible to combine other After Effects templates with the Double Exposure Kit. that works quite well is the Watercolor Motion Kit, which give us an ink-drop reveal on the bottom image layer.
 This animation combined with the double exposure really helps increase the production value of the sequence.
 It is also a must if you are wanting to create a ‘grungy’ or vintage vibe on your video.

 Watercolor motion animation on still imageWatercolor motion animation on still imageWatercolor motion animation on still image